 The Human Factor

 The user who needs to cope with the security controls can themselves be a roadblock on the path toward effective’ control.’
 User experience (UX) is a critical success factor in every information security project.
 If the security controls are too strict, users may be deterred, or they may try to circumvent the control.
-This avoidance on the part of the user is often seen consumer access: if a customer portal is not built with the focus on the user, then consumers tend to go elsewhere.
+This avoidance on the part of the user is often seen as consumer access: if a customer portal is not built with the focus on the user, then consumers tend to go elsewhere.
 That is a missed opportunity, resulting in low conversion rates.
 Consumer Identity and Access Management (CIAM) solutions are developed to prevent this behavior.

-The lessons learned in CIAM are also being implemented in workforce IAM: UX starting to make an impact.
+The lessons learned in CIAM are also being implemented in workforce IAM: UX is starting to make an impact.
 For instance, if a user accesses a company intranet portal from their home location regularly in a prescribed way, like using a VPN, the access control system could validate this behavior as a factor in the authentication process.
 It could decide not to require the repeated use of multi-factor authentication since it is a trusted user making use of a known, trusted connection; it’s a well-known context resulting in better control of access.

-Access Control has historically been looked at as a way to support Business Processes and is part of a larger Information Security and risk mitigation policy.
-The question of legal implications directly tied to Access Control practices varies from business to business, from sector to sector, and from jurisdiction to jurisdiction.
-There is no unambiguous answer as to the direct legal requirement for most Access Control practices as these policies are often woven into a larger program that is driven in part by any number of laws, regulations, or standards.
-Part of the role of an Access Control program or system is to ensure that it is flexible enough to support the larger risk management programs of the business or organization.
+Access control has historically been looked at as a way to support business processes and is part of a larger Information Security and risk mitigation policy.
+The question of legal implications directly tied to access control practices varies from business to business, from sector to sector, and from jurisdiction to jurisdiction.
+There is no unambiguous answer as to the direct legal requirement for most access control practices, as these policies are often woven into a larger program that is driven in part by any number of laws, regulations, or standards.
+Part of the role of an access control program or system is to ensure that it is flexible enough to support the larger risk management programs of the business or organization.
 In this way, questions about legal requirements and compliance implications can be addressed organically, allowing the organization the confidence it needs to operate and move forward.

 In separate articles in the IDPro BoK, different aspects of laws and regulations will be illustrated in more detail.